 Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Being a parent can be exhausting at times.
 Don’t get me wrong, I am happy to be a parent, and I love my daughter.
 However, at times it can feel like ALL of my time goes into being a parent, working or just general house maintenance.
 The last few months, now my daughter is no longer a baby, I have been working on taking care of myself more.
 For me, I’ve been working on self-care as a parent more and I want to share 5 ways I’m achieving this recently.
+I’ve written about my first year as a parent previously and I’ve been making more effort to take care of myself too.

 While there are lots of ways that I practice self-care as a parent but these are some of the smaller ones, that I do regularly throughout the week.